vonovak/react-native-theme-control/docs/install.md

 ### Expo

-Note that there is a known issue when using the `expo-dev-client` package - it interferes with this package in development.
-However, production builds work fine.
-This issue will be fixed in the future.

 add `@terivo-dev/theamy` to the `plugins` entry in expo config file, e.g.:

 `"plugins": ["@terivo-dev/theamy"]`

-if you want to force light / dark mode always, to resolve issues [like this](https://github.com/react-native-datetimepicker/datetimepicker/issues/746) then specify the theme like this:
+If you want to force light / dark mode always, to resolve issues [like this](https://github.com/react-native-datetimepicker/datetimepicker/issues/746) then specify the theme like this:

 ```
 "plugins": [